GES

 Behavioural Economics & Nudge Theory

-Traditional economics assumes rational, self-interested individuals who maximise utility (Homo Economicus).
-Behavioural economics (Daniel Kahneman, Richard Thaler — both Nobel laureates) shows that actual human decision-making is systematically biased.
-Key concepts relevant to Indian policy: (1) Bounded Rationality (Herbert Simon): People make "satisficing" (good enough) rather than optimising decisions due to limited information, cognitive capacity, and time.
-Indian farmers choosing crops based on last season's prices (cobweb theory) rather than optimal analysis.
-(2) Loss Aversion (Kahneman & Tversky): People feel the pain of loss about 2x more than the pleasure of equivalent gain.
-This explains why Indian savers prefer fixed deposits and gold (perceived as safe) over equities (perceived as risky) despite higher long-term equity returns.
-(3) Present Bias: People overvalue immediate gratification over future benefits.
-This explains low voluntary pension enrollment (NPS subscribers only 7.4 crore) and low health insurance penetration (only 37% of population covered).
-(4) Default Effect: People tend to stick with default options.
-India's new tax regime being made "default" from FY23-24 is a nudge — most taxpayers will stick with the default even if old regime might be marginally better for some.
-Auto-enrollment in pension schemes (APY auto-debit from Jan Dhan accounts) uses this principle.
-(5) Nudge Theory (Richard Thaler & Cass Sunstein): Designing choices to guide people toward better decisions without restricting freedom.
-Indian examples: Swachh Bharat Mission used social pressure (shame, community recognition) as a nudge for toilet construction.
-PMJJBY/PMSBY auto-debit of Rs 12-20/year from bank accounts for life/accident insurance — low premium, auto-renewal, opt-out rather than opt-in design.
-The Economic Survey 2018-19 had a chapter on nudge theory ("Nourishing Dwarfs to become Giants") recommending behavioural insights in policy design.
+Traditional economics assumes rational utility maximisers (Homo Economicus).
+Behavioural economics (Kahneman, Thaler, both Nobel winners) shows systematic biases.
+Bounded Rationality (Herbert Simon): People satisfice rather than optimise.
+Indian farmers choosing crops by last season's prices (cobweb theory) rather than optimal analysis.
+Loss Aversion (Kahneman & Tversky): Pain of loss is ~2x the pleasure of equivalent gain.
+Indian savers prefer FDs and gold (perceived safe) over equities despite higher long-term equity returns.
+Present Bias: People overvalue immediate gratification.
+Explains low NPS enrolment (7.4 crore subscribers) and low health insurance penetration (37%).
+Default Effect: People stick with defaults.
+India made the new tax regime "default" from FY23-24 as a nudge.
+APY auto-debit from Jan Dhan accounts uses this principle.
+Nudge Theory (Thaler & Sunstein): Design choices to guide better decisions without restricting freedom.
+Indian examples: Swachh Bharat used social pressure (shame, community recognition).
+PMJJBY/PMSBY auto-debit of Rs 12-20/year (opt-out, not opt-in design).
+Give It Up campaign: 1 crore+ households voluntarily surrendered LPG subsidy.
+Calorie labelling on packaged food (FSSAI mandate).
+The Economic Survey 2018-19 recommended behavioural insights in policy design.
 NITI Aayog established a Behavioural Insights Unit.
-Give It Up campaign (asking affluent households to voluntarily surrender LPG subsidy) is a nudge — over 1 crore households gave up subsidies.
-Swachh Bharat's use of green and red dots for villages/individuals (social norm nudge).
-Calorie labelling on packaged food (FSSAI mandate) — information nudge for healthier choices.
+Exam favourite: Give It Up as a nudge example and the default tax regime switch.

 Relevant Exams